We have name recognition

 Dietetic Internship Affiliate Institutions and Placements

-A variety of facilities in and around the Capital District, as well as Plattsburgh and the Hudson Valley have agreements with the School of Health Sciences’ Dietetic Internship program to host dietetic interns.
+A variety of facilities in and around the Capital District and the Hudson Valley have agreements with the School of Health Sciences’ Dietetic Internship program to host dietetic interns.
 The Dietetic Internship director and coordinator arranges placement for and schedules interns at facilities based on their prior type and level of work experience, preferences and geographic location.
-Please note that remote interns are required to set up their own practicum placements.
+Please note that distance-learning interns are required to set up their own practicum placements.

 Spotlights Pattern